 As we begin to familiarize ourselves with this new, pandemic-stricken normal, one of the areas that have undergone massive change is the education system.
-Children are among the most vulnerable in society, and it is natural that policymakers would strive to protect them.
-And that is exactly what the US is planning to do as it lines up phased re-openings for its educational institutions, but just what measures are they planning to take?
-And how will they be implemented?
+Children are among the most vulnerable in society, and naturally, policymakers would strive to protect them.
+And that is precisely what the US plans to do as it lines up phased re-openings for its educational institutions, but what measures are they planning to take?
+What will schools look like after the coronavirus, and how will safety measurements be implemented?
 Well, let’s take a look!

-US schools as a whole are leaning towards hybrid learning, that is, having a reduced number of children present in the school building at any one time and using a combination of in-person and online learning.
-This is likely to entail a reduced in-person school week for each individual child as existing resources will now have to be spread over a larger time frame.
+US schools are leaning towards hybrid learning, that is, having fewer children present in the school building at any one time and using a combination of in-person and online learning.
+This will likely entail a reduced in-person school week for each individual child as existing resources will now have to be spread over a larger time frame.
 The rest of the learning will continue to take place online.
-While this may carry some drawbacks, such as a lack of healthy discussions, the measure is an important one as it greatly reduces the risk of contamination.
+While this may carry some drawbacks, such as a lack of healthy discussions, the measure is important as it greatly reduces the risk of contamination.

 Of course, standard health procedures will also be followed, with it being mandatory for students, teachers, and any other staff to have their temperature taken before they enter the school premises.
 Additionally, any individuals showing COVID symptoms are required to stay at home.
-If, despite these measures, some parents and guardians are hesitant to send their children back to school, many schools will be continuing with the option of remote learning.
-In fact, most states are sticking to remote learning, with California, Montana, and Georgia being among the exceptions.
-This option is particularly targeted towards immunocompromised children for whom the current global situation poses a greater risk.
+If, despite these measures, some parents and guardians are hesitant to send their children back to school, many schools will continue with the option of remote learning.
+Most states are sticking to remote learning, with California, Montana, and Georgia being among the exceptions.
+This option is particularly targeted toward immunocompromised children for whom the current global situation poses a greater risk.

 How Will it Affect School Fundraising